Is it Illegal to Breastfeed in Public in Salt Lake City?

 There has been debate growing over the last few years about whether it should be legal or not for women to breastfeed in public.
 Especially in more traditional and reserved places in the US, the thought of a woman nursing in public might bother some passers-by.
 If you are a woman caring for an infant, take comfort in knowing that the law is on your side in Utah.

 If you were cited for a crime related to breastfeeding your child in Utah, talk to an attorney right away.
 Not only does this violate your rights, it is an overreach of police power.
-Salt Lake City defense attorney Darwin Overson of Overson Law offers free consultations on cases dealing with criminal charges and citations in Salt Lake City.
+Salt Lake City criminal defense lawyer Darwin Overson of Overson Law offers free consultations on cases dealing with criminal charges and citations in Salt Lake City.

 Nursing your Child is Never “Lewd” in Utah